valkey-io/valkey-rfc/ValkeyFullTextSearch.md

 ## Design considerations

 The text searching facility provides machinery that decomposes text fields into terms and field-indexes them.
-The query facility of the ```FT.SEARCH``` and ```FT.AGGREGATE``` commands is enhanced to select keys based on combinations of term, fuzzy and phrase matching together with the existing selection operators of TAG, Numeric range and Vector searches.
+The query facility of the ```FT.SEARCH``` and ```FT.AGGREGATE``` commands is enhanced to select keys based on combinations of term, fuzzy and phrase matching together with the existing selection operators of Tag, Numeric range and Vector searches.

 ### Tokenization process

-A tokenization process is applied to strings of text to produce a vector of terms.
+A tokenization process is applied to strings of text to produce a list of terms.
 Tokensization is applied in two contexts.
 First as part of the ingestion process for text fields of keys.
 Second to process query string words and phrases.

 The tokenization process has four steps.

-1. The text is tokenized, removing punctuation and redundant whitespace, generating a vector of words.
+1. The text is tokenized, removing punctuation and redundant whitespace, generating a list of words.
 2. Latin upper-case characters are converted to lower-case.
-3. Stop words are removed from the vector.
+3. Stop words are removed from the list.
 4. Words with more than a fixed number of characters are replaced with their stemmed equivalent term according to the selected language.
 ```
 ┌─────────────────┐     ┌───────────────┐     ┌──────────────┐     ┌───────────────┐